 7. Handling Insurance Adjusters With and Without a Lawyer

 If you don’t have an attorney, you will be dealing directly with the adjuster.
-It’s important to be cautious about what
+Direct communication with insurers typically becomes part of the claim record and may be reviewed alongside other documentation.

 Once a lawyer is involved, insurers often direct most communication through the attorney.
 The insurance company will contact